 Autoimmune Diseases & Stem Cell Therapy Applications

-Medical science has made great advancements in treating many conditions that are forms of autoimmune disease, including systemic use of anti-inflammatory drugs and potent immunosuppressive and immunomodulatory agents.
-The latter includes steroids and inhibitor proteins that block the action of inflammatory cytokines, or substances secreted by helper T cells to help activate other immune cells.
-While these treatments have had a profound impact on immune responses, in certain patients they are unable to induce clinically significant remissions.
+Medical science has made great advancements in treating many conditions that are forms of autoimmune diseases.
+These include the systemic use of anti-inflammatory drugs as well as potent immunosuppressive and immunomodulatory agents.
+The latter includes steroids and inhibitor proteins.
+These block the action of inflammatory cytokines, or substances secreted by helper T cells to help activate other immune cells.
+While these treatments have had a profound impact on immune responses, in certain patients, they are unable to induce clinically significant remissions.

 Source: National Institutes of Health